| |

 Read: Congress rejects exit poll forecast, says Rahul not to be blamed for poor show

-Who is to be blamed?
+Congress vice-president Rahul Gandhi during an interview at his Tughlaq Lane residence in New Delhi.
+(Gurinder Osan/HT photo) Who is to be blamed?
 Obviously Rahul himself is responsible for his

 plight.
 At the beginning of the battle for 2014--the Vidhan Sabha polls